Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Methodology

 \subsection{Error Weights}

 We classify CGM values into regions based on the thresholds discussed earlier.
-Next, we finalize the custom loss function by determining the optimal weights for each region, focusing on dysglycemia.
-To simplify optimization, we fix \(w_{normal} = 1\), reducing the task to finding \(w_{hypo}\) and \(w_{hyper}\).
-To find these weights, we use a Genetic Algorithm (GA)~\cite{mitchell1998introduction}, a robust optimization method well-suited for problems where the fitness function involves training a model and evaluating its error.
-GAs require no derivatives or assumptions about the search space~\cite{mitchell1998introduction, jin2005comprehensive, khamesian2024hybrid}, and their flexibility makes them ideal for this task.
-In our implementation, the GA optimizes \(w_{hypo}\) and \(w_{hyper}\) for each patient by evolving a population of candidate weight pairs.
-This ensures the weights are adapted to the clinical relevance of each region and tailored to each patient.
-The procedure is as follows:
+Next, we finalize the custom loss function by determining the optimal weights for each region, with emphasis on dysglycemia.
+To simplify the optimization, we fix $w_{normal} = 1$, reducing the search to two continuous parameters, $w_{hypo}$ and $w_{hyper}$.
+Estimating these weights constitutes a general optimization problem in which the objective is defined by the prediction error obtained after model training.

-\begin{enumerate} \item For each patient, initialize a random population of \(N = 20\) weight pairs \(w = [w_{hypo}, w_{hyper}]\), sampled uniformly from the range \([1, 10]\). \item Repeat the following for \(G = 25\) generations: \begin{enumerate} \item Evaluate the fitness of each individual by training the model with its weights and computing the total prediction error on validation data. \item Select the top \(N/2\) individuals with the lowest errors as parents. \item Generate \(N/2\) offspring as follows: \begin{enumerate} \item Randomly select two parents and average their weights to create a child. \item Add Gaussian noise (\(\mathcal{N}(0, 0.5)\)) to the child weights to introduce variation. \item Clip the child weights to ensure they remain within \([1, 10]\). \end{enumerate} \item Form the next generation by combining the parents and offspring. \end{enumerate} \item After \(G\) generations, select the weight pair with the lowest validation error as the optimal \(w^*\). \end{enumerate}
+In this study, we employ a Genetic Algorithm (GA) to search for suitable weight values because it provides a simple, gradient-free procedure for continuous parameter spaces where each candidate solution must be evaluated through model training and validation \cite{immanuel2019genetic, jin2005comprehensive, khamesian2024hybrid}.
+Within the GA, the fitness of each candidate weight pair is defined as the validation RMSE of the forecasting model, such that lower prediction error corresponds to higher fitness.
+Although alternative optimization strategies such as grid search or random search can also be applied to this problem, we selected the GA due to its flexibility and efficiency in continuous search spaces.
+A comparative evaluation of GA, grid search, and random search is presented in Section~\ref{sec:weights_optimization}, where the GA consistently achieved lower validation error.
+The resulting procedure optimizes $w_{hypo}$ and $w_{hyper}$ separately for each patient, aligning the loss function with the clinical importance of different glucose regions.
+The optimization steps are summarized in Algorithm~\ref{alg:genetic_algorithm}.